 Vegetarian Adaptation:

-• You can use cottage cheese instead of chicken here.
+- For the chicken shawarma recipe, you can use cottage cheese instead of chicken.
 The marinade in this recipe works really well with it!
 Please make sure you use plain yogurt in the marinade that does not contain gelatin.
-Go ahead and slice your cottage cheese into cubes or bite-sized strips or whatever way you prefer.
+Go ahead and slice your cottage cheese into cubes or bite-sized thin strips or whatever way you prefer.
 Make sure you marinate it for at least 4 hours though, then cook it accordingly.
 Please be super careful when cooking your cottage cheese so you get just the right amount of browning on the outside while having it remain nice, soft and cheesy on the inside!

 Dairy-Free Adaptation: